-All Flow Power C&I customers, whether signed up to Power Active, a Virtual Generation Agreement (VGA) or for Wholesale, use wholesale market signals.
+All Flow Power C&I customers, whether signed up to Power Active, a Power Purchase Agreement (PPA) or for Wholesale, use wholesale market signals.
 That means Flow Power customers can take advantage of the wholesale price when its low, and get value out of demand response when the price is high.

 The introduction of five-minute settlement should strengthen the rewards for demand flexibility, so there’s never been a better time to explore options and the opportunities and potential benefits of demand response and automation!